mrgarvitoffice/LearnMint/README.md

 - No habit of reading news

 ### ❌ For Teachers:
-- Lesson planning is time-consuming
+- Lesson planning is time-consuming....
 - Lack of integrated teaching tools

 ### ❌ For Everyone: